MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisinterlockedpopentryslist.md

 A pointer to a caller-supplied spin lock, not currently held by the caller.

+#### - ListHead [in]

+A pointer to the head of the already initialized sequenced, singly linked list from which the
+     entry is to be returned.

 ## -remarks

 A driver
     <u>must not</u> be holding the given
     <i>Lock</i> when it calls